squid-cache/squid-cache.github.io/GitHints.rst

 {i} Use ''git diff --check ...'' to check for basic whitespace problems.

-== Squash all the branch changes into a single commit ==
+== Squash all the feature branch changes into a single commit ==

 /!\ These commands rewrite branch history.
 Rewriting history may mess up or even permanently destroy your work!
-Consider pushing all changes to your !GitHub repository ''before'' resetting your local tree and do ''not'' publish the squashed branch until you are sure it ends up with the same code as the last pushed commit.
+Consider pushing all changes to your !GitHub repository ''before'' squashing your local tree and do ''not'' publish the squashed branch until you are sure it ends up with the same code as the last pushed commit.

+{i} If you need to both rebase and squash your feature branch, you may use interactive [[#Rebase_your_feature_branch_to_be_in_sync_with_the_current_upstream_master|rebase]] and replace the default "pick" with "squash" commands there.
+Doing two things at once is faster when things go smoothly, but it is more difficult to discover and fix problems.
+Also, rebasing an already ''squashed'' branch may reduce the number of conflicts but may also create more complex conflicts.
+Pick your poison.

  1. Find the master commit from which your feature branch originated, either by examining ''git log support-foobar'' or by using the following trick (which [[https://stackoverflow.com/questions/1527234/finding-a-branch-point-with-git|reportedly]] fails in some cases):{{{#!shell
 $ fork_point=$(git merge-base --fork-point upstream/master support-foobar)